Focus on these five criteria to improve global employee engagement

 Versatility and attentiveness are two key components that managers must have when addressing the nuances of leading global employees.

-An Employer of Record (EOR) for example, will be able to help your company launch its business activities in a new country and start hiring talent almost immediately.
+An Employer of Record (EOR) for example, can help your company launch its business activities in a new country and start hiring talent almost immediately.
 Without having to set up a physical entity.

 In addition to that, they are responsible for overseeing payroll, employee screening, managing benefits rollout, conducting new hire training and much more.
 All while ensuring your expansion plans are compliant with local regulations.

-Furthermore, by leveraging their expertise in the local culture, companies can gain insight into managing the expectations of foreign employees whilst being respectful of their social norms and cultural practices.
+Furthermore, by leveraging their expertise in the local culture, companies can gain insight into managing the expectations of foreign employees while respecting their social norms and cultural practices.

 Being mindful of these elements whilst finding ways to incorporate new ideas and concepts is integral to maintaining effective employee engagement for the long term.

-Learn more about Airswift’s global employment and mobility services
+Learn more about Airswift’s Employer of Record services

-From global HR consulting to payroll outsourcing and visa sponsorships, Airswift’s global mobility services are designed to help businesses of all sizes simplify their international expansion.
+From global HR consulting to payroll outsourcing and visa sponsorships, Airswift’s Employer of Record (EOR) services are designed to help businesses of all sizes simplify their international expansion.
 We provide a full range of services that can be customised to a business’ needs and adapted along the way.

 A global company with a local touch, we have successfully supported businesses around the world during various stages of growth.
 Contact us today to learn more about our services and how we can work together.